anthonykulis/cps206/labs/inheritance/README.md

 now, this class should compute a *final area* method and it should provide a *final equals* method to see if the area of the ellipse shapes are the same.

+* You will define an *abstract Triangle* class.
+This class with only implement the *area* method, *1/2 * b * h*.
-* You will define a *Triangle* class.
+* You will define a *RightTriangle* class.
 This class should be *final* and inherit *EdgedShape*.
-This class will compute its area, *1/2 * b * h, and provide an *equals* method to see if the triangles area of equal values.
+This class will compute its perimeter using Pythagoras' theorem.

 * You will define a *Rectangle* class.
 Again, this class should inherit *EdgedShape*.
 It will compute its area, *b * h*, and provide an *equals* method to see if the triangles area of equal values.